efnats/chiagarden/README.md

-# Chiagarden
+# ChiaGarden

-Chiagarden is a collection of tools designed to help you build, manage, and maintain a Chia PoST (Proof of Space and Time) farm on a linux based system.
+ChiaGarden is a collection of tools designed to help you build, manage, and maintain a Chia PoST (Proof of Space and Time) farm on a linux based system.
 These tools make it easy to prepare and mount your hard disks, and manage your plots for your farm.

 If you agree that typing disk paths is a job you shouldn't be doing, then this is for you. chiagarden lets you uniquely label drives with a certain pattern (for example CHIA-[SERIALNR]) which then makes it very easy for later processing.